How to Get an Annulment in Wisconsin

 Your filling should contain the full names and addresses of both you and your spouse, as well as occupations and dates of birth.
 Include the names and dates of birth of any children.
 You'll also include your grounds and reasoning for requesting to have your marriage annulled.

 Like a divorce filing, you can also ask in your petition for things you would like the judge to decide and order.
 This includes child support, custody and visitation, alimony, and property division.
-Once this has been completed, you would then file your petition with the proper clerk of court's office, and make sure to have an extra copy to serve to your spouse.
+Once this has been completed, you would then file your petition with the proper clerk of the court's office, and make sure to have an extra copy to serve to your spouse.

 The circuit court will then hold a hearing to decide if your marriage is eligible for annulment.
 Witnesses and evidence will help prove your case and help the judge decide.